 I didn’t throw the slats away because I use them for paint sticks.
 BUT, I have found a much better purpose for them.

 I angled the left, then I angled the right, and this is the shape I got.
-I put 6 together and put them in my gynormous vice.
+Then, I put 6 together and put them in my gynormous vice.

 I drilled a 3/16 inch hole.